Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Get Help With Post-Conviction Remedies

-All of these statutes and rules are tools that the post-conviction attorneys at Hamilton Grant can use to help individuals who have been convicted of federal crimes.
+All of these statutes and rules are tools that the post-conviction attorneys at Texas Criminal Defense Group can use to help individuals who have been convicted of federal crimes.
 Trying to decide which statute or rule to use is a bewildering task for unrepresented prisoners.
 Filing the wrong motion at the wrong time can hurt a prisoner’s chance of obtaining relief from an unjust conviction or sentence.